oxsecurity/megalinter/README.md

 ```

 This uses the [Drone CI docker runner](https://docs.drone.io/pipeline/docker/overview/), so it's needed to install and configure it beforehand on your Drone CI server.

+### Docker container

+You can also run megalinter with its Docker container, just execute this command:

+`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock:rw -v $(PWD):/tmp/lint:rw oxsecurity/megalinter:v6`

+**No extra arguments are needed,** however, megalinter will lint all of the files inside the `/tmp/lint` folder, so it may be needed to configure your tool of choice to use the `/tmp/lint` folder as workspace.
+This can also be changed:

+*Example:*

+`docker run --rm -v /var/run/docker.sock:/var/run/docker.sock:rw -v $(PWD):/example/folder:rw oxsecurity/megalinter:v6`

 ### Run MegaLinter locally